metasfresh/metasfresh/CONTRIBUTING.md

 If you need help, don't hesitate to contact us, for example on our [metasfresh-webui-frontend gitter chat](https://gitter.im/metasfresh/metasfresh-webui-frontend).

-# Contribute and efficient clean code
+# Aim for efficient and clean code

 * Avoid creating redundant properties
   * negative example: we have both of `disableAutoFocus`, `enableAutoFocus`